 Jobs and the Economy

-With many working families and businesses still struggling to adapt to a rapidly changing economy, my top priority in Congress is helping to ensure that every American can succeed in the 21st century, to expand opportunities and invest in the foundations we need to sustain long-term economic growth and security.
+With many families and local businesses struggling to adapt to a rapidly changing economy, my top priority in Congress is ensuring that every American can succeed by rebuilding the middle class, expanding opportunities, and investing in long-term economic growth and security.

-Our nation continues to lead the world in innovation, productivity and ingenuity -but there are still too many Americans who can't find full-time work or wages that support a family.
-That’s why I am engaging with small businesses, farmers, tribes and families across Washington’s First District to identify where we are failing to give workers of all backgrounds the tools they need to succeed.
+Our nation continues to lead the world in innovation, productivity, and ingenuity, but too many Americans can't share in that success.
+That’s why I am engaging with small businesses, farmers, tribes, and families across the 1st District to identify where we are failing and what we can do to give workers of all backgrounds the tools they need to succeed.

-Nowhere in the country is the economic impact of innovation and entrepreneurship more visible than in Washington’s First District, where our local industries — ranging from aerospace, manufacturing, high-tech, agriculture, clean energy and healthcare — are driving the economy forward.
-Our district helps build the world’s best airplanes, grows the finest food and designs world-class software.
-But growing an economy that works for everyone means making strategic investments in education, research and infrastructure; equipping American workers with the skills they need to compete in the global economy; fixing our broken immigration system; pursuing a balanced approach to deficit reduction; reforming the tax code to ensure fairness for working families and small businesses; and opening up new markets for U.S. exports.
+Nowhere in the country is the economic impact of innovation and entrepreneurship more visible than in the 1st District, where our local industries, ranging from aerospace, manufacturing, high-tech, agriculture, clean energy, and health care are driving the economy forward.
+Our district helps build the world’s best airplanes, grows the finest food, develops breakthrough medical advancements, and designs world-class software.
+But growing an economy that works for everyone means making strategic investments in education, research, and infrastructure (including rural broadband); equipping workers with the skills they need to compete in the global economy; fixing our broken immigration system; reforming the tax code to rebuild the middle class; and opening up new markets for U.S. exports.

-To spur robust job growth, we must expand access to opportunity and build an economy in which anyone willing to work hard can get ahead and build a better future for the next generation.
-We must make investments in our education system to provide the training and skills workers need to be prepared for the jobs of today and tomorrow.
-We must also support our colleges and technical schools that can help prepare the next generation of farmers, manufacturers and innovators.
+To spur robust job growth, we must expand opportunities for Americans by investing in our education system and provide the training and skills that workers need to be prepared for the jobs of today and tomorrow.
+To accomplish this task, we must support our colleges and technical schools that can help prepare the next generation of farmers, manufacturers, and innovators.